imrafaelmerino/json-values/docs/README.md

 I'd argue that it's very simple, expressive and concise.
 And that plus the fact that it's a persistent data structure shows very well the essence of **json-values**.

-If you need more reasons, I'll give you more!
+That was just a little taste!
 Data generation and validation are extremely important in software.
 If you struggle generating data for your tests, it slows you down and make your tests difficult to develop and maintain On the other hand, corrupt data can propagate throughout your system and cause a nightmare.
 Errors that blow up in your face are way better!
 If you think about it, the definition, validation, and generation of a JSON value could be